Koos Verdam

 Pieter Jacobus "Koos" Verdam (15 January 1915 – 11 March 1998) was a Dutch politician of the defunct Anti-Revolutionary Party (ARP) now merged into the Christian Democratic Appeal (CDA).

 The reformed Verdam was a professor for Roman law and international civil law at the Vrije Universiteit Amsterdam and from 1959 to 1960 its Rector Magnificus.
-From 1966 to 1967 he was the Minister of the Interior and Kingdom Relations in the Cabinet Zijlstra.
-In 1970 he became the Queen's Commissioner in Utrecht.
+From 1966 to 1967 he was the Minister of the Interior and Kingdom Relations in the Zijlstra cabinet.
+In 1970 he became the Queen's Commissioner of Utrecht.